korniychuk/nestjs-starter/README.md

 * Yarn for packages installation and `check-yarn` utility to prevent packages installation via `npm`
 * `.nvmrc`
 * Nothing platform related.
 This repository template can be used for NodeJS and for Browser development.
+* Utility to automatically pull updates from this template repository (`npm run merge-tpl-repo`)

 ## Ways to use